- Wealth PMS (50L+)

 Zooming in means checking if something about the current situation might be an exception to the base rate.

 This applies to consequential decisions too.
-A specific real estate investment opportunity might be exceptionally good because the seller needs to liquidate and you have unbiased information suggesting potential future developments in the vicinity.
+A specific real estate investment opportunity might be perfect because the seller needs to liquidate, and you have unbiased information suggesting potential future developments in the vicinity.

 Zooming in is not an excuse to go with your initial gut reaction.
-It is a specific step after you’ve considered how most such decisions go by looking at base rates and then looking for evidence that suggests deviation from the base rate.
+It is a specific step after considering how most such decisions go by looking at base rates and then looking for evidence that suggests a deviation from the base rate.

-The creating more options stage can help spur more alternatives models of testing the decision out without irreversibly committing to it.
+Creating more options can help spur more alternative models of testing the decision out without irreversibly committing to it.

 5: Get emotional distance: What would I tell my best friend to do?